Vegarderv/quizApp/gr2022/README.md

 This project vil contain a quiz app.

-Currently, this repo will contain a simple login site, which will later be used in the quiz-app
+Currently the repo contains a working quizapp

 This repo also contains testing for each layer, and is built with **maven**.

 ## FolderStructure

-This project is contained in a 2*2 folder structure, where code and resources are seperated.
+This project is contained in a 2*2*2 folder structure, where code and resources are seperated.
 The folders are following:

-* **src/main/java/quizapp**
-* **src/main/java/resources**
-* **src/test/java/quizapp**
-* **src/test/java/resources**
+**core/src/main/java**
+**core/src/main/resources**
+**core/src/test/java**

+**fxui/src/main/java**
+**fxui/src/main/resources**
+**fxui/src/test/java**

 This is the standard folder structure for projects built with maven

 ## UI-layer

-The UI layer is currently simple, and contains only a simple UI for logging in, along with java and JavaFX code used to make the FXML-UI work properly.
-You can currently only use existing usernames and passwords.
-If you input the correct username and password, you will be taken to a blank stage.

-The current username and password are as follows:
+Currently, the UI layer conatins the following: Signin page, signup page, main menu, a history quiz and profile page.

+To log in, use the following:

 Username: **gr2022**